A Night to Remember (1958 film): Plot

 As the crew struggles to hold back the third-class passengers, most first- and second-class passengers board lifeboats and row away.
 As Titanic lists, passengers begin to realise the danger; when the third-class passengers finally storm the deck, chaos ensues.
 White Star Line Chairman J. Bruce Ismay steps into one of the last lifeboats.
 Passengers—among them Murphy, Gallagher and Farrel—retreat towards the stern as it rises into the air, while Lightoller and other able seamen struggle to free the two remaining collapsible lifeboats as the Titanics bow submerges.
-Captain Smith shouts through his megaphone, "Abandon ship!
+Captain Smith gives the final order through his megaphone, "Abandon ship!
 Every man for himself!"

-The Clarkes use a rope to get down the ship's side as the orchestra performs the hymn, "Nearer, My God, to Thee" and Smith returns to the bridge to go down with his ship.
-Titanic begins its final plunge; Lightoller and many others are swept off.
-Andrews calmly awaits his end in the first-class smoking room, while a steward comforts a lost boy.
+The Clarkes use a rope to lower themselves over the ship's side as the orchestra performs the hymn, "Nearer, My God, to Thee" and Smith returns to the bridge to go down with his ship.
+Titanic begins her final plunge; Lightoller and many others are swept off.
+Andrews awaits his end in the first-class smoking room, while a steward comforts a lost boy.
 Lucas looks out towards the lifeboats, knowing he will never see his family again, while the Clarkes are killed by a falling funnel.
 The passengers pray as the stricken liner finally sinks into the ocean.

-Immediately afterwards, an angry Margaret "Molly" Brown demands the lifeboats return, as many start to die of hypothermia.
+In the icy water, many passengers die of hypothermia.
 Lucas's dead body floats by an overturned collapsible, as Yates, unwilling to overcrowd the boat, swims away to his death.
 Lightoller takes charge on the boat as Murphy and Gallagher make it aboard, although Farrel is lost.
 Chief Baker (Charles Joughin) after having given up his lifeboat seat and turning to the bottle to ease his ailments, also climbs aboard.
 The men are saved by another boat.
 Carpathia arrives to rescue the survivors, as Lightoller tells Colonel Archibald Gracie, "I don't think I'll ever feel sure again, about anything".
-On the ship, as a group prayer is held, Murphy and Gallagher stand with the Polish girl and her mother, while Mrs Farrel and Mrs Lucas and her children mourn the loss of their loved ones.
-Rostron tells Lightoller on deck as Carpathia sails by the floating wreckage from the Titanic that 705 were saved and 1,500 lost.
-Carpathia receives a message from the Californian asking what can be done to help but Rostron informs them that "everything that was humanly possible has been done".
+On the ship, as a group prayer is held, Murphy and Gallagher stand with the Polish girl and her mother, while Mrs Farrel and Mrs Lucas mourn the loss of their husbands.
+As Carpathia sails by the floating wreckage from the Titanic, Rostron tells Lightoller that 705 were saved and 1,500 lost.
+Carpathia receives a message from the Californian asking what can be done to help but Rostron sends back that "everything that was humanly possible has been done".